 In a recent post, I used Paul and my journey to minimalism as an example why adopting minimalism could change your life.
-While a continuing process, thanks to minimalism, we now live our lives with more awareness and intent, and true to our values.
-We believe that everyone can benefit from applying minimalism concepts in their lives.
+It’s a continuing process.
+But thanks to minimalism, we now live our lives with more awareness and intent, and true to our values.
+We believe that everyone can benefit from applying minimalist concepts in their lives.
 The beauty of it is that we can all adopt minimalism differently, in whichever way works best for us.

 So how can you adopt minimalism into your life?

 Minimalism is not dogmatic, and as such, there is no ONE way to go about it.